Carpenter's Coffee House: George Carpenter

+History

-Two of the shacks in the Great Piazza facing the Little Piazza (or hummums) were being used as a coffee house when he gained control of the market and Carpenter took these over, renamed them "Carpenter's Coffee House", and installed his parents as managers.
+Two of the shacks in the Great Piazza facing the Little Piazza (or hummums) were being used as a coffee house when Carpenter gained control of the market and he took these over, renamed them "Carpenter's Coffee House", and installed his parents as managers.
 Carpenter was uninterested in serving coffee to his customers, and the quality of the coffee was poor, William Hickey describing it in 1766 as "a spartan mixture difficult to ascertain the ingredients but which was served as coffee".

 Carpenter's intention may have been that the establishment should serve as a rendezvous for prostitutes from the brothels that surrounded the piazza and their customers, much as Tom King's Coffee House had in previous decades.
 Beer and punch were also served, the beer brewed by Theodore Savage who boasted how many men the potent recipe had shown "the way home".
-By 1768 Carpenter's had become known by the nickname "The Finish" describing its role for those out for a night on the town; when all the other coffee houses and taverns were closed the revellers would make their way to Carpenter's to finish out the night, in Hickey's words "the last of those nocturnal Resorts for which Covent Garden was famous".
+By 1768 Carpenter's had become known by the nickname "The Finish" describing its role for those out for a night on the town; when all the other coffee houses and taverns were closed the revelers would make their way to Carpenter's to finish out the night, in Hickey's words "the last of those nocturnal Resorts for which Covent Garden was famous".

 As the customers were mostly drunk and oblivious by the time they arrived, the cleanliness of the establishment was not high on the list of priorities.
 Rats abounded and it had a reputation as a dirty, disreputable place.
 Samuel Foote may have worked there before taking to the stage, and was reputed to have named the rats and fed them on the dregs of the beer.

 The coffee house seems to have escaped the fire that destroyed many of the buildings of the Little Piazza in 1769.

 Carpenter died around 1785, and the management of the coffee house passed to his barmaid Anne Crosdell (also known as Mrs. Gibson because she was living with John Gibson, a cook in the Bedford Arms opposite the coffee house).
 By 1788 it was being run by Elizabeth Butler, a former brothel-keeper, who had run a successful business in King Street, just off the Great Piazza.
 Though still known as "The Finish" it was also referred to as "The Queen's Head".
 Despite Butler's reputation as a cheerful generous hostess, the reputation of Carpenter's, if anything, had grown worse.
-Thieves and murderers used the establishment to lie in wait for their victims, robbing the drunken revellers of their money, watches and valuables, often assaulting them in the process and occasionally murdering them.
-At the beginning of the 19th century it had become a favourite haunt of boxers with many of the famous London pugilists of the time being regular customers.
+Thieves and murderers used the establishment to lie in wait for their victims, robbing the drunken revelers of their money, watches and valuables, often assaulting them in the process and occasionally murdering them.
+At the beginning of the 19th century it had become a favorite haunt of boxers with many of the famous London pugilists of the time being regular customers.
 Butler continued to run the coffee house until around 1812; although she was still alive in 1825, by 1815 Ann Butler (whose relationship to Elizabeth is not known) was running the coffee house.